-Getting called back after a screening mammogram is fairly common and doesn’t mean you have cancer.
-In fact, less than 10% of women called back for more tests are found to have breast cancer.
-Often, it just means more pictures or an ultrasound needs to be done to get a closer look at an area of concern.
+Getting called back after a screening mammogram is fairly common, and it doesn’t mean you have breast cancer.
+In fact, fewer than 1 in 10 women called back for more tests are found to have cancer.
+Often, it just means more mammograms or other tests (such as an ultrasound) need to be done to get a closer look at an area of concern.

 You could be called back after your mammogram because: